wanx-troopers/wanx-troopers.github.io/wan-animates.md

 ## SCAIL

 SCAIL is a new model similar to WanAnimate but able of handling two characters at once.
-The weights of the "preview" version were published by authors and then removed from HuggingFace.
 Kijai is working on itegrating the mode in [SCAIL](https://github.com/kijai/ComfyUI-WanVideoWrapper/tree/SCAIL) branch of `ComfyUI-WanVideoWrapper` repository.
 The work is not yet complete